A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Preliminaries

 \subsection{Differential Privacy (DP)}

-We use the DP framework to achieve privacy guarantees when releasing results from OWL models.
+We use the DP framework to achieve privacy guarantees when releasing results from wERM.
 The DP framework ensures that, regardless of the inclusion or exclusion of any single individual's data, the results of a DP-satisfying mechanism acting on a sensitive dataset are sufficiently similar.
-We formalize DP by first defining the notion of neighboring datasets.